White Bean & Chicken Chili

 Opportunities for Cannabinoid Infusion

-If you'd like to enhance your smoothie with cannabinoids, you can add an available CBD or THC tincture to your recipe.
+If you'd like to enhance your smoothie with cannabinoids, you can add an available tincture, such as Rosebud's full-spectrum CBD oil, to your recipe.
+We recommend using around 10mg CBD (approximately 20 drops from Rosebud CBD's 350mg bottle) in this recipe.

 Another option is to infuse an oil of choice (such as coconut oil, butter, olive oil) with cannabis in your LEVO oil infusion machine and add approximately 1-3 tbsp (depending on strength and desired dosage) to your soup, or sauteé your chicken with your infused oil.
 Check out this Cannabis Cooking Calculator to determine how much cannabis you need to add to your LEVO herb pod.